 Qlik Sense allows you to access your data wherever it resides.
 The following data connection types are available with Qlik Sense.
-You can download connectors from the Qlik Download Site to use with Qlik Sense.
+You can download connectors from Product Downloads to use with Qlik Sense.

 Many of the connectors that access these data sources are built into Qlik Sense, while others can be added.
 Each type of data connection has specific settings that you need to configure.